bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 68°
+- 64°
-- Mostly Cloudy
+- Drizzle and Breezy
-- 89% humidity
+- 90% humidity
-- 4 mph wind
+- 6 mph wind
-- 83% cloud cover
+- 87% cloud cover
 - 29 AQI 🟩
 - 0.38 inches of rain in the past 24 hours
 - 0.02 inches of rain expected in the next 48 hours